rlrangel/FEMOOLab/README.md

 The name of the accompanying _Model_ _Parts_ file must be indicated in the Input Group ["ProblemData"][problem_data_link] of this file.

 A tutorial explaining each input field of this file can be found on its [Wiki page][wiki_parameters_link].
-Moreover, a [template][parameters_link] of this file, with all the possible input options, is available.
+Moreover, a [template][modelparts_link] of this file, with all the possible input options, is available.

 ### Running Simulations